practice area bg MOBILE practice area bg scaled

 Proving Sinkhole Activity

 Proving that a sinkhole is the cause of your property damage can be difficult.
-Insurance companies often require extensive testing to confirm the presence of a sinkhole, and even with visible signs of damage, it can be challenging to prove that sinkhole activity is the culprit.
+Insurance companies often require extensive testing to confirm the presence of a sinkhole.
+Even with visible signs of damage, it can be challenging to prove that sinkhole activity is the cause.

 Common Issues: